annaboomsma/Project_Tech/README.md

 The goal of this project is to learn the  about web development.
 Working with backend aswell as frontend and at the same time learning about github and their flow.

-Check out my WIKI for my project tech weekly procces!
+Check out the WIKI for my weekly process of project tech!

 ## Job Story
 **When I registrated my profile, I want to manage my profile details, so I can express myself on the datingapp.**